Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{(Task specific) Vanilla Fine-Tuning}

-Vanilla fine-tuning, is commonly used to refer to the basic or standard method of fine-tuning a pre-trained deep learning model based on task-specific loss, the weights of the few layers near the output (the tasks specific head) are updated while keeping the PLM weights fixed. \citet{kalyanAMMUSSurveyTransformerbased2021} highlights that the main drawback is that PLM having large parameters is prone to overfit on small task specific datasets limiting performance.
+is commonly used to refer to the standard method of fine-tuning only the few layers near the output of the pre-trained model ("the head") with a task-specific loss. \citet{kalyanAMMUSSurveyTransformerbased2021} highlight that the main drawback is that PLM having large parameters are prone to overfit on small task specific datasets.
 Intermediate fine-tuning or multi-task fine-tuning overcome this.